Free energy credit: coming to a utility bill near you

 The program was created by the city council in 2008 after city coffers overflowed with increased oil tax wealth at a time when energy prices were reaching all-time highs.
 Backers saw the energy assistance as a sort of de facto property tax rebate.

-If you owe money to the City of Valdez, the amount will be deducted and applied to the city debt before it can be paid to energy providers.
+If you owe money to the City of Valdez - such as unpaid property taxes, or unpaid fines, late rent, etc. - the amount will be deducted and applied to the city debt before it can be paid to energy providers.

 The program has remained in place since its inception, despite periodic calls from various city officials to end the program, which is typically funded by the council during its mid-year budget adjustment.